Alexey-Berezhnoy/python_training/README.md

-# Repository for Python Training1
+# Repository for Python Training